matplotlib/matplotlib/doc/devel/coding_guide.rst

 ====================

-* We run on a 'use your judgement' system (for better or worse) and do not have a strict nose-count rule.
+* We run on a 'use your judgement' system (for better or worse) and do not have a strict 'N devs must sign off on' rule.
 If you have a commit bit, then you are trusted to use it and to know when to ask for more review.

-* Do not self merge with the exception of un-breaking travis.
+* Do not self merge, except for 'small' patches to un-break the CI.

 * Squashing is case-by-case.
 The balance is between burden on the contributor, keeping a relatively clean history, and keeping a